zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/ingress-resources/basic-configuration.md

 ---
+description: The example in this document shows a basic Ingress resource definition.
+docs: DOCS-593
+doctypes:
+- ''
 title: Basic Configuration

-description: "The example in this document shows a basic Ingress resource definition."
+toc: true
 weight: 1600
-doctypes: [""]
-toc: true
-docs: "DOCS-593"
 ---

-The example below shows a basic Ingress resource definition.
-It load balances requests for two services -- coffee and tea -- comprising a hypothetical *cafe* app hosted at `cafe.example.com`:
+This document shows a basic Ingress resource definition which load balances requests for two services as part of a single application.

 ```yaml
 apiVersion: networking.k8s.io/v1